elemerz/html2pdf/fe-designer-dragdrop/feature-request.md

 - Use anchor-positioning for resize handles, cog and .action-toolbar
 - Implement Undo / Redo
 - Extend scalability above virtual threads (Kafka, etc)
+- Apply Defaults even if not modified by user.